Table of Contents[Hide][Show]

 You probably already know most of this, but it’s worth repeating the basic concepts about dog ramps.

-First, there are two types of ramps; one for indoor use and another for outdoors.
+First, there are three types of ramps; one for indoor use, another for outdoors and a third for small elevation changes.
 Indoor ramps are used by dogs to climb on and off sofas, beds and other furniture.
 The ramps are short, lightweight and are often designed to complement the furniture in your home.

 Outdoor ramps are built to help a dog climb in and out of a car, truck or van.
 They can be quite long, depending on how high a dog has to climb, and they’re made of sturdy, durable materials.